Papaver somniferum: Poppy seeds and oil

 Poppy seeds from Papaver somniferum are an important food item and the source of poppy seed oil, an edible oil that has many uses.
 The seeds contain very low levels of opiates and the oil extracted from them contains even less.
 Both the oil and the seed residue also have commercial uses.

-The poppy press cake as a residue of the oil pressing can be used as fodder for different animals as e.g., poultry and fancy fowls.
-Especially in the time of the molt of the birds, the cake is nutritive and fits to their special needs.
+The poppy press cake as a residue of the oil pressing can be used as fodder for different animals such as cattle.
+Especially in the time of the molt of poultry and fancy fowls, the cake is nutritive and fits to their special needs.
 Next to the animal fodder, poppy offers other by-products.
 For example, the stem of the plant can be used for energy briquettes and pellets to heat.

 Poppy seeds are used as a food in many cultures.
 They may be used whole by bakers to decorate their products or milled and mixed with sugar as a sweet filling.
-They have a creamy and nut-like flavor, and when used with ground coconut, the seeds provide a unique and flavour-rich curry base.
+They have a creamy and nut-like flavour, and when used with ground coconut, the seeds provide a unique and flavour-rich curry base.
 They can be dry roasted and ground to be used in wet curry (curry paste) or dry curry.

-When the European Union attempted to ban the cultivation of Papaver somniferum by private individuals on a small scale (such as personal gardens), citizens in EU countries where poppy seed is eaten heavily, such as countries in the Central-Eastern region, strongly resisted the plan, causing the EU to change course.
-Singapore, UAE, and Saudi Arabia are among nations that ban even having poppy seeds, not just growing the plants for them.
-The UAE has a long prison sentence for anyone possessing poppy seeds.